iterative/example-repos-dev/example-get-started/code/README.md

 ![](https://dvc.org/static/img/example-flow-2x.png)

+Get Started is a step by step introduction into basic DVC concepts.
+It doesn't go into details much, but provides links and expandable sections to learn more.

 The idea of the project is a simplified version of the [tutorial](https://dvc.org/doc/tutorial).
 It explores the natural language processing (NLP) problem of predicting tags for a given StackOverflow question.